tomatophp/laravel-tomato/README.md

 ### 🔁 Index Request

-this method returns view or JsonResponse based on the request type. and we get the request type by check if the route has `splade` middleware or not.
+this method returns view or JsonResponse based on the request type. and we get the request type by check if the route has `auth:sanctum` middleware or not.

 this method accept some arguments: